 - a.
-In the Selected Topics area on the right of the dialog, click on the relevant topic. - c.
+In the Selected Topics area on the right of the dialog, click on the relevant topic. - b.
+At the bottom of the dialog click 🛄. - c.
 In the Select Bookmark dialog, click on a heading or bookmark within the topic.
 If you select a heading, a bookmark will be created at that spot in the topic.